-Driver Advantages Disadvantages 7.Community The present use of the school by the use community would continue.
-8 General Minimum disruption to pupils, parents Potential loss of experienced governors and issues and staff as the schools would continue Headteachers. to operate from their current sites.
+Driver Advantages Disadvantages 7.Community use The present use of the school by the community would continue.
+8 General issues Minimum disruption to pupils, parents and staff as the schools would continue to operate from their current sites.
+Potential loss of experienced governors and Headteachers.